-Awarded to the top 3 students with the highest GPA in both fall and winter terms in each program, Electrical end Computer Engineering in years one, two and three - 18 awards in total annually.
-Students must have been full-time (minimum five courses) to be eligible.
+Awarded to the top 3 students with the highest GPA in both fall and winter terms in each program, Electrical & Computer

+Engineering in years one, two and three - 18 awards in total annually.
+Students must have been in full-time studies (minimum five courses) to be eligible.